aostruszka/nonrec-make/Readme.txt

 this OBJDIR variable (and perhaps some conditional statements) to setup the output path according to your current compilation mode.
 E.g. obj/debug for objects with debugging information or obj/ppc_7xx for cross compilation to the given Power PC family and so on.
-By default I check if CPU_MODEL variable is set and if it is then the objects are created in the obj/$(CPU_MODEL) subdirectory of current directory.
+There's predefined (in config* files) HOST_ARCH variable that you can use for this (e.g. set OBJDIR := obj/$(HOST_ARCH) in skel.mk).

 Finally let me explain what targets are defined and the way you can run them from command line.
 By default (that is if you have not modified